blackberry/Secure-Work-Space/Resigning-Scripts/Auto-Resigner-For-iOS/README.md

 1. Set Enviroment Variable SWSSIGNIDENTITY to the iOS Signing Identity
 2. Set Enviroment Variable SWSWrappedAppFile to the full path to the wrapped app
-3. Set Enviroment Variable SWSProvisioningProfile to the app Mobile Provisioning Profile
+3. Set Enviroment Variable SWSProvisioningProfile to the app Mobile Provisioning Profile (see Known Issues section below)

 Example
 ```